Building and Running Workerman Apps with ServBay

 - Command-line tools, scheduled tasks, microservices, and more.

-- High Performance: Event-driven and asynchronous non-blocking I/O core, handling massive concurrent connections and delivering outstanding performance.
+- High Performance: Core built on event-driven, asynchronous non-blocking I/O, capable of handling massive concurrent connections with outstanding performance.

-- Multi-Protocol Support: Native support for HTTP, WebSocket, TCP, UDP, and more, plus flexible interfaces for custom protocols.
+- Multi-Protocol Support: Built-in support for HTTP, WebSocket, TCP, UDP, and flexible interfaces to implement custom protocols.

-- Easy to Use: Provides a concise and intuitive API, lowering the complexity of asynchronous network programming so PHP developers can get started quickly.
+- Ease of Use: Simple and intuitive API reduces asynchronous network programming complexity, enabling PHP developers to get started quickly.

-- Flexible Scalability: Supports a multi-process model, making it easy to leverage multi-core CPUs for horizontal scaling and load balancing.
+- Flexible Scalability: Supports a multi-process model for horizontal scaling and load balancing with multi-core CPUs.
 Easily integrates Composer packages and existing PHP libraries.

-- PHP Ecosystem Integration: As a PHP library, it integrates tightly with the PHP ecosystem and can seamlessly use Composer for dependency management.
+- PHP Ecosystem Integration: As a PHP library, it’s tightly integrated with the PHP ecosystem and can seamlessly use Composer for dependency management.

-- Daemon Mode: Supports running as a stable background daemon process, making it suitable for production deployments and ensuring service continuity.
+- Daemon Mode: Supports running as a background daemon for production deployment, ensuring service reliability and availability.

-Workerman opens the door for PHP developers to build high-performance, real-time, and highly concurrent network applications.
+Workerman unlocks new possibilities for PHP developers to build high-performance, real-time, and highly concurrent network applications.

 Setting Up the Workerman Development Environment with ServBay

-ServBay is a local development environment tool tailor-made for web developers.
-It integrates runtimes for PHP, Node.js, Python, Go, Java, and more, as well as popular databases and server software like Caddy, Nginx, Apache, MySQL, PostgreSQL, MongoDB, Redis, and Memcached.
-ServBay’s main advantage is its out-of-the-box experience, especially its pre-configured Composer environment, which greatly facilitates building and running Workerman projects in ServBay.
+ServBay is a local development environment tool crafted for web developers.
+It integrates runtimes for PHP, Node.js, Python, Go, Java, and more, as well as popular database and server software like Caddy, Nginx, Apache, MySQL, PostgreSQL, MongoDB, Redis, and Memcached.
+Its main advantage lies in its ready-to-use (zero-configuration) setup, especially with Composer pre-installed and configured, making Workerman project setup in ServBay fast and convenient.

 TIP

-For better management and standards, ServBay recommends storing all local website project files in the /Applications/ServBay/www
+For better project management and consistency, ServBay recommends storing all local website projects in these directories:

-directory.
-All project path examples in this document are based on this directory.
+All examples in this document use paths based on these directories.

 Prerequisites

-- ServBay is installed and running properly: Download and install the latest ServBay from the official website.
+- ServBay is installed and running: Download and install the latest ServBay from the official website.

-- PHP is enabled in ServBay: In the ServBay control panel, ensure your desired PHP version is enabled.
-Workerman requires PHP 5.4 or above, with PHP 7.x or 8.x recommended for best performance.
+- PHP is enabled in ServBay: In the ServBay control panel, make sure the PHP version you intend to use is enabled.
+Workerman requires PHP 5.4 or above; PHP 7.x or 8.x is recommended for best performance.

-- Basic knowledge of PHP and command-line operations: You should be familiar with basic PHP syntax and using command-line tools in the terminal.
+- Basic PHP and command-line knowledge: You should know basic PHP syntax and how to use command-line tools in the terminal.

 Installing Workerman